akikanellis/fikey/README.md

+# ⚠️ This project has been deprecated ⚠️

+This project contains some very old code that does not reflect my standards anymore.
+I will be leaving the project in an archived state in case it is still useful to someone.

 # FiKey

 FiKey is an API designed to make it as simple as possible to implement U2F user registration and authentication on a service.
 There is also an example server provided for demonstrating the usage of the API.